Hivemind - Lightweight Container Orchestration Platform

 Hivemind uses DNS-based service discovery that allows:

-• Service domains for easy access to your applications
+• Service domains for access to your applications

 This approach makes it simple for containers to find and communicate with each other using familiar DNS names.